 Many horses are trained as youngsters in a snaffle, and are ridden in snaffles for their whole lives.
 If you are pleasure riding in a western saddle, there's nothing wrong with riding in a snaffle bit, even if you neck rein.

-Many western bits are curb bits, but a beginner who might still inadvertently balance themselves with their hands can harshly jab their horse's mouth.
-Of course a snaffle bit can be quite harsh if a rider is heavy handed, but a curb bit with its leverage action will amplify any mistakes that much more.
+Many western bits are curb bits, but a beginner who might still inadvertently balance themselves with their hands can harshly jab their horse's mouth with these bits.
+Of course, a snaffle bit can be quite harsh if a rider is heavy handed, but a curb bit with its leverage action will amplify any mistakes that much more.
 If you feel you must use a curb bit, choose one with the shortest shank you can find.
-Ideally a curb bit should only be used if your horse has learned all his lessons well in a snaffle bit.
+Ideally, a curb bit should only be used if your horse has learned all of his lessons well in a snaffle bit.

 There is nothing wrong with riding in with a curb bit, provided you understand how it works and how to use it.
 If you are showing western, you'll probably need to ride with some sort of western curb bit.
 Just remember that when you pull on the reins with a curb bit, your rein aid is amplified because of the leverage action.
 You will need to learn to ride with very light, considerate hands.

 When choosing a bit for a new horse, consider what the horse has been ridden in before.
-It wouldn't be fair to use a long shanked curb bit on a horse that has only ever been ridden in a snaffle and expect it to understand your aids completely.
-But if the horse is used to a long shanked curb, you might find the horse doesn't respond well-you might not have enough brakes-in a simple snaffle.
+It wouldn't be fair to use a long-shanked curb bit on a horse that has only ever been ridden in a snaffle and expect it to understand your aids completely.
+However, if the horse is used to a long-shanked curb, you might find the horse doesn't respond well-you might not have enough brakes-in a simple snaffle.

 Trying out different bits can get expensive if you have to buy each one.
-Either borrow bits to try out, or head to the consignment section of your tack shop.
+Either borrow bits to try, or head to the consignment section of your tack shop.